 Drawing on my decades of work as a photographer, speaker, author, professor and workshop founder, I’m pleased to offer personal and corporate consultation services including expert witness services in copyright infringement cases.
 Consultations are also available for universities and college photography programs interested in incorporating a freelance business practice curriculum into their classes.

-Speaker: Providing insight on assignment work, long-term projects, copyright, licensing, infringement, business practices and more to professional photography organizations, universities, podcasts, radio programs and photography websites upon request.
-Interviews and webinars include those for B&H (#1 most listened to episode of 2021), Sony, Photoshelter, National Public Radio, NPPA and ASMP among others.
+Speaker: Providing insight and stories about assignment work, long-term projects, copyright, licensing, infringement, business practices and more to professional photography organizations, universities, podcasts, radio programs and photography websites upon request.
+Interviews and webinars include those for B&H Photo (#1 most listened to episode of 2021), Sony, Photoshelter, National Public Radio, NPPA and ASMP among others.
+Reference available upon request.
+Available in person or via Zoom (for shorter talks).

 Workshop Founder: The Business Of Photography Workshop provides professional photography organizations and universities nationwide with information on freelance practices specifically related to copyright, infringement, licensing, archive management and contract negotiations, to name a few of the key sections of the two-day seminar.
 The course is based at University of California, Los Angeles (UCLA) and has been hosted by multiple ASMP chapters, NPPA Northern Short Course, San Francisco State University, University of Arizona, San Diego State University and Brooks Institute among others.